aryamaan-roy/MANDA-EVENT-SEGMENTATION/README.md

 # MANDA LAB - EVENT SEGMENTATION PORTAL

+# Note : This is a rough prototype.
+The actual product is not authorized to be made public

 # Accessing the website :

 - The code has been deployed on : https://manda-event.netlify.app/#/